 You’d want to give every employee universal access to the same business tools because connected offices create a valuable shared company experience every employee appreciates.

-The most streamlined and cost-effective way to connect your entire organization is to deploy a single communications system across all offices.
+The most streamlined and cost-effective way to connect your entire organization is to connect your global workforce with a single communications system deploy a single communications system across all offices.
 A cloud-based business system could do the trick nicely.
 Cloud systems go beyond geographic borders, and easily accommodate all the different ways your workforce expects to communicate.